Matthew 12

 (Mark 3:28–30)

-31Because of this I say to you, every sin and blasphemy will be forgiven men; but blasphemy against the Spirit will not be forgiven.
-32And if anyone speaks a word against the Son of Man, it will be forgiven him; but if anyone speaks against the Holy Spirit, it will not be forgiven him, neither in this age nor in the coming one.
+31Because of this I say to you⁺, every sin and blasphemy will be forgiven men; but the blasphemy of the Spirit will not be forgiven.
+32And whoever may speak a word against the Son of Man, it will be forgiven him; but whoever may speak against the Holy Spirit, it will not be forgiven him—neither in this age nor in the coming one.

 Good and Bad Fruit

-33Either make the tree good and its fruit good, or make the tree bad and its fruit bad.
-For the tree is known by the fruit.
-34Offspring of vipers, how are you able to speak good things, being evil?
+33Either make the tree good and its fruit good, or make the tree rotten and its fruit rotten.
+For by the fruit, the tree is known.
+34Offspring of vipers, how are you⁺ able to speak good things, being evil?
 For out of the abundance of the heart, the mouth speaks.
 35The good man out of his good treasure puts forth good things, and the evil man out of his evil treasure puts forth evil things.
-36And I say to you that every careless word that they will speak, men will give an account of it in day of judgment.
+36And I say to you⁺ that every careless word that men will speak, they will give an account concerning it in the day of judgment.
 37For by your words you will be justified, and by your words you will be condemned.”

 The Sign of Jonah

-38Then some of the scribes and Pharisees answered him, saying “Teacher, we wish to see a sign from You.”
+38Then some of the scribes and Pharisees answered Him, saying, “Teacher, we want to see a sign from You.”

-39And answering He said to them, “An evil and adulterous generation seeks for a sign, and no sign will be given to it, except the sign of Jonah the prophet.
+39And answering, He said to them, “An evil and adulterous generation seeks after a sign, and no sign will be given to it except the sign of Jonah the prophet.
 40For just as Jonah was in the belly of the great fish three days and three nights, so the Son of Man will be in the heart of the earth three days and three nights.

-41The men of Nineveh will stand up in the judgment with this generation and will condemn it.
-For they repented at the preaching of Jonah, and behold, a greater than Jonah is here.
-42The queen of the south will rise up in the judgment with this the generation and will condemn it.
-For she came from the ends of the earth to hear the wisdom of Solomon, and behold, a greater than Solomon is here.
+41The men of Nineveh will stand up in the judgment with this generation and will condemn it; for they repented at the preaching of Jonah, and behold, One greater than Jonah is here.
+42The Queen of the South will rise up in the judgment with this generation and will condemn it; for she came from the ends of the earth to hear the wisdom of Solomon, and behold, One greater than Solomon is here.

 An Unclean Spirit Returns